 So what do we do now?

 We just wait for Nicki Minaj to start dropping some new music and hopefully, Remy can find a way to not Azealia Banks her career and upcoming female rappers avoid the major label trap of trying to plot female rappers against Nicki.
-It’s a recipe for disaster plus I would love to see a modern day Ladies Night with today’s female rappers, that ain’t too much to ask for?
+It’s a recipe for disaster plus I would love to see a modern-day Ladies Night with today’s female rappers, that isn’t too much to ask for?